-The discipline pharmaceutical biotechnology describes the fundamentals of molecular biology such as DNA and RNA structure and synthesis, the genetic code, chromosome, protein chemistry and synthesis.
-The modulealso describe the application of recombinant DNA technology in pharmaceutical sciences.
-The use of monoclonal antibodies as potential antitumor agents, and the use of recombinant DNA technology to produce several drugs such as insulin, human growth hormone, hepatitis B vaccine, tissue plasminogen activator will be presented.
-In the end the purification and pharmaceutical formulation aspects of biotechnological drugs will be discussed.
+This course provides a balanced and comprehensive knowledge of the basic as well as applied aspects related torecombinant DNA technology, hybridoma technology and fermentation technology in pharmaceutical sciences, the use of hybridoma technology to produce monoclonal antibodies as potential antitumor agents, and the use of recombinant DNA technology to produce several drugs such as insulin, human growth hormone, hepatitis B vaccine, tissue plasminogen activator.
+Also, the student will be aware of characteristics of different types of Biotechnology Based Pharmaceuticals (Nucleic Acid Based Pharmaceuticals and Protein Based Pharmaceuticals) and delivery considerations, purification and stability of biotechnological drugs.